ostracod/ostracode-old/languageDocumentation/builtIn.md

 ])>
 ```

 The `deleteMember` method deletes the member located at `subscript`.
-Dictionaries implement `SubscriptDeleteT`.
+Lists and dictionaries implement `SubscriptDeleteT`.

 ### Iterator Interface: